-This version of the EMS has been prepared to reflect the approval of MOD 3/MOD 4 and replaces the previously approved version of the EMS described in Section 1.2.
+This version of the EMS has been prepared to update the MPO environmental monitoring locations to reflect the approval of site-wide Environmental Management Plans (updated following the approval of MOD 4), and to update the complaints management procedure.
+This version of the EMS replaces the previously approved version of the EMS described in Section 1.2.